toni-santos/lbaw-earworm/docs/pa.md

 ### 1. Product presentation

 Earworm is a modern and user friendly online store with a vast catalogue of items and genres to choose from, featuring old and new artists alongside their most sought after records.
-Such a big collection would not go without a sofisticated approach to searching and filtering resutls.
+Such a big collection would not go without a sofisticated approach to searching and filtering results.

 Earworm prides itself on knowing their customers and offering personalized listings of their catalogue to each individual user of the platform.
 More over the website is was designed with keeping key information accessible to the user and as such, users will be glad to know all of their information is safe with us.